tetratelabs/wazero/README.md

-# gasm
+# Gasm

-A minimal implementation of v1 Wasm spec compatible virtual machine purely written in go.
+A minimal implementation of Wasm Virtual machine purely written in Go.
-The VM can be embedded in your go program without any dependency like cgo, and enables Gophers to write Wasm host environments easily.
+The VM can be embedded in your Go program without any dependency like cgo, and enables Gophers to write Wasm host environments easily.

 The implementation is quite straightforward and I hope this code would be a good starting point for novices to learn Wasm spec.

-## examples
+## Examples

 Full examples can be found at: https://github.com/mathetake/gasm/tree/master/examples

-### call exported function from host
+### Call exported function from host

 ```golang
 func Test_fibonacci(t *testing.T) {